 Wojciechowski achieved repeated success at the highest level with an NCAA title in the 2009-10 season as associate head coach.
 On the road to the championship, the Blue Devils also won the ACC Tournament, the ACC Regular Season and NIT Season Tip-Off titles.
 Defense and rebounding were key for the Blue Devils who had one of the nation's top defenses, holding opponents to 61.0 points per game, and ranked 14th out of 334 teams in rebounding margin.

-Wojciechowski is a native of Severna Park, Md., and a first-generation college student, having earned a bachelor's degree in sociology from Duke.
+Wojciechowski is a native of Severna Park, Md., and a first-generation college student, having earned a bachelor's degree in sociology from Duke in 1998.
 He and his wife Lindsay have two sons, Jack and Charlie.
-Lindsay is a Family Nurse Practitioner who also occasionally serves as an instructor in Duke's School of Nursing.